The Ultimate Lingerie Terminology Guide – What’s What, and How to Rock It

 G-Strings

 Let’s get a little more cheeky!
 Want even more attention on that ass?
 G-strings will do that!
-They have a thin waistband & a narrow strip of fabric in the back, creating a minimalistic, super sexy look.
+They have a thin waistband & a narrow strip of fabric in the back, creating a minimalistic, super-sexy look.

-High cut Panties
+High Cut Panties

 High-cut panties are a playful & extremely flattering choice.
 With their higher leg openings, they promise to elongate your legs beautifully.
 Perfect for those who want to combine comfort with a hint of s-ass! 😉

 High waist panties feature a waistband that sits about an inch above the midsection, providing a comfortable fit without digging into the belly.
 The leg openings are designed lower, around the juncture of the thigh and hips, offering a flattering outline.
-These panties are particularly comfortable & ideal for covering areas like c-section scars and they enhance & accentuate your curves by sitting above the navel, helping to emphasize the waist & hips.
+These panties are particularly comfortable & ideal for covering areas like c-section scars as they enhance & accentuate your curves by sitting above the navel, helping to emphasize the waist & hips.

 Crotchless Panties